 You could also pep up the sticky rice by adding some color to it:

 Imagine your mango sticky rice beautifully spread on a thin and crusty tart shell.
-I first tried this many years ago at a friend’s restaurant and immediately fell in love with it.
-My friend Yuth has since gone on to other exciting projects, but he kindly gave me his recipe which I did not hesitate to try out.
+When I first tried this a few years ago, I immediately fell in love with it.

 What makes this creation so special is the crust.
-While the overall flavor isn’t much different from the classic mango sticky rice, the tart adds a nice crunchy texture.
-It has to be well in proportion to the rest.
-In Yuth’ recipe, he basically creates a crust similar to one for a cheesecake.
+While the overall flavor isn’t much different from the classic mango with sticky rice, the tart adds a nice crunchy texture and has to be well in proportion to the rest.

-I came across a second recipe by Nick Malgieri that Leela from She Simmers has posted on her blog.
-You can find it here.
-It is somewhat easier than my friend’s recipe as the tart is almost foolproof.
-It also uses regular Jasmine rice instead of glutinous rice which involves less preparation time.
+You can find a recipe by Nick Malgieri on Leela’s blog She Simmers.
+It is almost foolproof and uses regular Jasmine rice instead of glutinous rice which involves less preparation time.

-I’m sure whatever type of crust you make, the result will be delicious.
-Again, the visual aspect plays an important role.
+I’m sure whatever type of crust you choose to make, you won’t be disappointed.
 The mango sticky rice tart is a very original way of presenting and eating this all-time favorite Thai dessert.
 Enjoy!